-It is useful when creators want to make a scene that interacts and changes according to the player’s movements.
+Playmaker is useful to creators who want to make a scene that interacts and changes according to a player’s movements.

-There are many articles introducing Playmaker at STYLY MAGAZINE, but I made this article for complete beginners, and to explain the basics of Playmaker.
-I hope you find this article helpful, and learn the concepts of Playmaker through this article.
+There are many articles discussing Playmaker in STYLY MAGAZINE, but this article is for complete beginners.
+In this article, I will explain the basics of Playmaker.
+I hope you find this article useful.

 What is a FSM

-For example, imagine a power button of a machine.
-Even if a human presses the button, the answer action of the machine (whether it turns on or off) depends on the current situation.
+For example, imagine the power button of a machine.
+If a person presses the power button, the answer action of the machine (whether it turns on or off) depends on the current situation or state.

-Was this example easier to understand?
-Maybe it will be easier to understand the first FSM explanation now.
-FSMs are models that responds and changes according to ‘state’, ‘event’, and ‘transition’.
+FSMs are models that respond and change according to ‘state’, ‘event’, and ‘transition’.

-With this in mind, let’s look at the Playmaker Editor too.
+With this in mind, let’s take a look at the Playmaker Editor.

-This shows how unity-chan in the Walking ‘state’ ‘transitions’ into the Idle ‘state’ when the COLLISION ENTER ‘event’ occurs.
+This shows how unity-chan in the Walking ‘state’ ‘transitions’ into the Idle ‘state’ when a [COLLISION ENTER] ‘event’ occurs.

-Playmaker chains multiple combinations to move game objects.
-In the next chapter, I will explain this in further detail.
+Playmaker can link or chain multiple combinations together to move game objects.
+In the next section, I will explain this concept in further detail.

-In the last chapter, I explained about the Playmaker basic concepts, and how Playmaker uses ‘state’, ‘event’, ‘transitions’ to manage game objects.
-Next, I will go through the details of the 3 elements.
+In the last section, I explained the basic concept of Playmaker and how Playmaker uses ‘state’, ‘event’, and ‘transitions’ to manage game objects.
+Now, I want to explain the details of these 3 important elements.

-The “Walking”, “Idle”, “Jump” are the States in the above graph.
-Different States do not become active simultaneously, only 1 State is active at a time.
+“Walking”, “Idle”, and “Jump” are the States in the above diagram.
+Different States do not become active simultaneously.
+Only 1 State can be active at any given time.

-Each State has an Action, and when the State becomes active, the Action is run.
+Each State has an Action and when the State becomes active, the Action is executed.

-In the above graph, a FSM is created by Playmaker for the game object ‘unity-chan’, and an Action ‘Animator Play’ is added to the ‘Walking’ State.
-(Surrounded in red) When this FSM is active, ‘Walking’ becomes active with the Start Event, and ‘Animator Play’ will run.
+In the above diagram, a FSM is created by Playmaker for the game object ‘unity-chan’ and an Action ‘Animator Play’ is added to the ‘Walking’ State.
+(Shown highlighted in red) When this FSM is active, ‘Walking’ becomes active with the Start Event and ‘Animator Play’ will run.

 There are many Actions in Playmaker.
-For example, there are actions to play an animation, move an object towards the target, create a hit box.
-These actions combined are used to hold States.
+For example, there are actions to play an animation, move an object towards the target, or create a hit box.

-If you want to lookup Actions for certain purposes, please refer to the below article.
+If you want to know other Actions for certain purposes, please refer to the article below.

-Events such as Collision, Trigger, Mouse Input uses a value recieved from Unity, and distance checks, timeouts, game logic uses a value created by an active State action.
+Events such as Collision, Trigger, and Mouse Input uses a value received from Unity.
+Distance checks, timeouts, and game logic uses a value created by an active State action.

-The former is more simple, and examples are mouse inputs, or collider hit judgments.
-Examples for the latter would be an event that occurs when a certain State Action records the distance to the camera, and when the distance becomes shorter than a certain amount.
-The following article should be a good example.
+The former is simpler.
+Examples for these are mouse inputs or collider hit judgments.
+Examples for the latter would be an event that occurs when a certain State Action records the distance to the camera and when the distance becomes shorter than a certain amount.
+The following article shows a good example.

 There is another type of event called Start Event.
-This exists from the start, and is an event that occurs when the FSM starts.
+This exists from the start and it occurs when the FSM starts.
 The State that becomes active from the Start Event is called a Start State.

-Transition is a arrow at the top of the editor.
+A Transition is an arrow at the top of the editor.
 You can simply drag and drop it from the Transition Event to the next State.

 There are no complicated settings needed for a Transition.

-Basically, a transition starts from a certain State to another certain State, but you can create a transition without specifying a State, and make a transition that is called from a certain Event, which is called a Global Transition.
+Basically, a transition starts from one State and ends at another State, however, you can create a transition without specifying a State.
+In other words, making a transition that is from a certain Event is called a Global Transition.

-In the below example, it doesn’t matter if the current State is “Walking” or “Idle”, but when the Event “TRIGGER ENTER” is called, the State transitions to “Jump”.
+In the example below, it doesn’t matter if the current State is “Walking” or “Idle”, but when the Event “TRIGGER ENTER” is called, the State transitions to “Jump”.

-There is another type of element that is important, called Variables.
+Variables is another type of element that is important.

-Variables are something like a box with a name that you can store values inside.
-By using variables as an action parameter, you can create an interactive one.
+Variables are boxes with names that you can store values inside.
+By using variables as an action parameter, you can create an interactive function.

-There are many Playmaker articles you can refer to in STYLY MAGAZINE.
+There are numerous Playmaker articles you can refer to in STYLY MAGAZINE.

-This article explains how to install Playmaker, the basic operations, through a tutorial to create a game.
+This article explains how to install Playmaker and discusses the basic operations with a tutorial on how to create a game.

-This article explains how to use Playmaker to create a VR scene easy to apply for many uses.
+This article explains how to use Playmaker to create a VR scene.

 This article explains how to implement camera movement in STYLY using Playmaker.